NadiDami/CrowdHailer.github.io/_drafts/2015-05-26-ruby-require-considered-harmful.md

 end
 ~~~

+Domain knowledge has now not leaked into the core class and we can use that core class if we ever need to use the old implementation of accepted?

-Why I don't like this.
-I don't like the fact that my new class cannot have the name money.
-In my project I never want to use the original money class and only use the subclass, as that encapsulates the concept of money in my domain.
-Also if I ever do type Money.new instead of MyMoney.new there is now error as the completly unwanted class is defined.
+However I don't like the fact that my new class cannot have the name money.
+In my project I never want to use the original money class and only use its subclass.
+The subclass encapsulates the concept of money in my domain, whereas the parent was just a helpful stepping stone to making that class.

 ### Other languages

 #### Python

 The equivalent process in Python is import.
-This has several options above the ruby functionality the relevant one being 'as' which allows you to rename imports.
+This has several extensions above the ruby functionality.
+The relevant one being 'as' which allows you to rename imports.

 ~~~py
 import money as base_money